ARMINPAN/EEG-Classification-Task/README.md

 # EEG-Classification-Task

-A BCI classification task using RBF &amp; MLP
+A BCI classification task using RBF & MLP & PSO